 A positive user experience is one main goal to meet for pretty much anyone involved in website design and development.

-If you can deliver a positive user experience to every user who visits your website, it’s way more likely that a large percentage of those users will take some form of action.
+If you can deliver a positive digital user experience to every user who visits your website, it’s way more likely that a large percentage of those users will take some form of action.

 What Exactly is Web Design?

 If you’re reading this article, then you might have a pretty good idea of what web design entails, however, if you do not understand the details entirely, we will explain them here for context.

 Web design is the overarching term for any type of production within a website.
 This can range from graphic design, user interface, content, and more.

 While most people think web design only deals specifically with the look of a website, page planning actually focuses more on user experience as a whole, and creating positive experiences for those users as they embark on their consumer journey.